RobbyAssistant/wordpress-events-manager-tickets-payments/readme.txt

 * Refund purchased tickets
 * And much more!

-* More info about Hypecal.com prices, terms and privacy on [https://www.hypecal.com/terms/](https://www.hypecal.com/terms)
+* More info about Robby prices, terms and privacy on [https://www.robby.ai/terms/](https://www.robby.ai/terms)

 == Installation ==

-**Events Manager**  **Hypecal** Extension requiered **[Events Manager](http://wordpress.org/plugins/events-manager/)** plugin to be installed, then it works like any standard WordPress plugin, and requires little configuration.
+**Events Manager**  **Robby** Extension requiered **[Events Manager](http://wordpress.org/plugins/events-manager/)** plugin to be installed, then it works like any standard WordPress plugin, and requires little configuration.
 If you get stuck, visit the our documentation and support forums.
 Whenever installing or upgrading any plugin, or even Wordpress itself, it is always recommended you back up your database first!

 = Installing =